TI-990

-The TI-990 was a series of 16-bit minicomputers sold by Texas Instruments (TI) in the 1970s and 1980s.
+The TI-990 is a series of 16-bit minicomputers sold by Texas Instruments (TI) in the 1970s and 1980s.
 It served as a replacement for TI's earlier minicomputer systems, the TI-960 and the TI-980.
-The TI-990 featured several unique innovations and was designed to be easier to program than its predecessors.
+The TI-990 features several unique innovations and was designed to be easier to program than its predecessors.

-Among its core concepts was the ability to support multiprogramming using a software-switchable set of processor registers that allowed it to perform rapid context switches between programs.
-This was enabled through the use of register values stored in main memory that could be swapped by changing a single pointer.
+Among its core concepts is the ability to support multiprogramming using a software-switchable set of processor registers that allowed it to perform rapid context switches between programs.
+This is enabled through the use of register values stored in main memory that could be swapped by changing a single pointer.

 TI later implemented the TI-990 in a single chip, the TMS9900, one of the first 16-bit microprocessors.
 Intended for use in low-end models of the TI-990, it retained the 990's memory-to-memory architecture.
-This chip was widely used in the TI-99/4A home computer, where details of its minicomputer-style memory model presented significant disadvantages.
+This chip was widely used in the TI-99/4A home computer, where aggressive cost-cutting measures presented significant performance disadvantages.

+TI-990 models

+The TI-990 processors fell into several natural groups depending on the original design upon which they are based and which I/O bus they used.

+All models support the Communications Register Unit (CRU) which is a serial bit addressable I/O bus.
+Also, supported on higher end models is the TILINE I/O bus which is similar to DEC's popular UNIBUS.
+The TILINE also supports a master/slave relationship that allowed multiple CPU boards in a common chassis with arbitration control.

+CRU-only models

+The following models used the CRU as their principal bus: